anjalinimz/PersonalSectorManager/README.md

 ## Overview

-This repository contains the solution for the test task provided by Helmes.
-The task involved correcting deficiencies in the index.html file, implementing functionality to manage and display "Sectors" from a database, validating and storing user input data, and enabling users to edit their data during the session.
+The involved correcting deficiencies in the index.html file in the wwwroot folder, implementing functionality to manage and display "Sectors" from a database, validating and storing user input data, and enabling users to edit their data during the session.

 ## Tasks Completed